MoustafaAscoura/documentation/content/applications/general/voip/onsip.rst

 Introduction
 ============

 Odoo VoIP can be set up to work together with `OnSIP <https://www.onsip.com/>`_.
-In this case, the installation and setup of an Asterisk server is not necessary as the whole infrastructure is hosted and managed by OnSIP.

 An account is needed with OnSIP to use this service.
 Before doing so, make sure that the company's home area and the areas that will be called to are covered by OnSIP services.
 After opening an OnSIP account, follow the configuration procedure below to configure on an Odoo database.

 Configuration
 =============